yujunmjiang/data-structures-fall-19/final/FINAL-PROJECT-03.md

 #### Visual Design

-For the visualization of the termperature data in my kitchen, I use [D3.js (version 3)](https://github.com/d3/d3-3.x-api-reference/blob/master/API-Reference.md) to set up a termperature range between 64 to 80 celsius in RGB color mode with `.range()` and `.domain()`.
+For the visualization of the termperature data in my kitchen, I use [D3.js (version 3)](https://github.com/d3/d3-3.x-api-reference/blob/master/API-Reference.md) to set up a termperature range between 64 to 80 celsius with RGB color.
+As the visual language, red (too warm) and blue (too cold) are representing all the uncomfortable degrees.
+Then, green color conveys a comfortable degree (72 celsius).

 <img src="https://github.com/yujunmjiang/data-structures-fall-19/blob/master/final/image/demo-03.png" width="50%"/>